afterpay/sdk-ios/README.md

 | ![Black on Mint button][button-black-on-mint] | ![White on Black button][button-white-on-black] |
 | ![Mint on Black button][button-mint-on-black] | ![Black on White button][button-black-on-white] |

+There are also a few other kinds of payment available, with different wording:

+* Buy Now
+* Checkout
+* Pay Now
+* Place Order

 ## Price Breakdown

 The price breakdown component displays information about Afterpay instalments and handles a number of common scenarios.